 - AppInsight applications are predefined templates that provide detailed information about business-critical Active Directory, Exchange, Microsoft IIS, or Microsoft SQL instances.
 Each AppInsight template is specifically designed to discover and monitor elements of an application dynamically.

 - If you have other business-critical applications, apply one of the other templates included in SAM, as listed in the SAM Application Monitor Template Reference.
 SolarWinds recommends deploying a single template, customizing it for your environment, and then deploying the edited template on all similar applications.
 You can also obtain templates in THWACK.

 - For proprietary applications that you need to monitor, you can build custom templates.

-If you make a change at the template level, application (also called application monitors) based on that template are affected.
-Conversely, if you make a change at the application level, only the individual application is affected.
+If you make a change at the template level, application monitors based on that template are affected.
+Conversely, if you make a change at the application monitor level, only the individual application is affected.
 This inheritance relationship is beneficial if you need to make a lot of changes.
-For example, rather than making one change to 100 applications (and therefore 100 changes), you can change the parent template and that change is inherited by the 100 applications based on that template.
+For example, rather than making one change to 100 applications (and therefore 100 changes), you can change the parent template and that change is inherited by all applications based on that template.